Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Bears stats and trends

-- Chicago's games this year have eclipsed the over/under one time in six opportunities (16.7%).
+- Chicago's games this year have gone over the total in one out of six opportunities (16.7%).

 - The Bears have turned the ball over five times, four fewer times than the Buccaneers have forced turnovers (9).